Trade Bill Takedown

 Mass lobby of MPs

 Meet your MP, present the arguments for trade democracy and try and convince them to support our key demands.
-There will be support in lobbying skills before this.
+12 noon, in the Café at Westminster central Hall for lunch and lobby briefings, then into Parliament fat 1pm (or the time that best suits your pre-arranged meeting with your MP).

 Places to stay